In New Jersey, landlords can only deduct for actual damages beyond normal wear and tear.

 - normal wear and tear

-- light cleaning or repainting between tenants
+- routine cleaning between tenants

 - aging appliances or carpets